 When Mary left Elizabeth and returned to Nazareth she was 3 to 4 months pregnant, and was starting to show.
 She did not want anyone to know she was pregnant until Joseph knew about her situation.
 She would go home, meet with Joseph, and explain what had happened, and with God’s help maybe Joseph would be able to understand.

 *And Mary abode with her about three months, and returned to her own house.
 Lk 1:56 KJV

 When Mary returned home, Joseph soon knew she was pregnant.
-We do not know if Mary told Joseph, her parents learned she was pregnant and talked with Joseph, or Joseph just noticed on his own.
+We do not know if Mary told Joseph, her parents saw she was pregnant and talked with Joseph, assuming he was the father; or Joseph just noticed on his own.
 But Joseph, not wanting to expose her to public disgrace, planned to quietly divorce her.
 A betrothal was a marriage contract, and Joseph would have to break this contract to Mary, though they had never been married.